 Editorial Note: We earn a commission from partner links on Venture Harbour.
 Commissions do not affect our writers’ opinions or evaluations.

-When we wrote our original guide on the best transactional email tools, we weren’t aware of Sendinblue.
-After receiving numerous recommendations in the comments, we decided to test it out on our latest venture at the time – Leadformly.
+When I wrote our original guide on the best transactional email tools, we weren’t aware of Sendinblue (as it was known back then).
+After receiving numerous recommendations in the comments, I decided to test it out on our latest venture at the time – Leadformly.
+The platform has since rebranded to Brevo and evolved significantly, so I’ve updated this review to reflect where things stand today.

-In this review, we’re not only going to look at the platform’s key features, but also help you understand how well Sendinblue meets your email marketing needs.
+In this review, I’m not only going to look at the platform’s key features, but also help you understand how well Brevo meets your email marketing needs.

-As you can see, Sendinblue offers a free package that allows you to send up to 300 emails per day for an unlimited number of contacts and you can remove this daily limit for as little as $25/month.
-If you’ve been looking at other email marketing platforms already, you’ll know this puts Sendinblue at the most affordable end of the spectrum and you’ll be happy to hear its pricing is far more transparent than many other providers.
+Brevo still offers one of the most generous free plans on the market, allowing you to send up to 300 emails per day to up to 100,000 contacts.
+If you’ve been looking at other email marketing platforms, you’ll know this puts Brevo at the most affordable end of the spectrum, and I’m happy to report its pricing remains far more transparent than many other providers.

 While plenty of email marketing platforms offer cheap starting packages, they tend to get more expensive as you scale up.
-Sendinblue is one of the few providers that only charge you based on the number of emails you send rather than the number of contacts on your list.
+Brevo is one of the few providers that charges you based on the number of emails you send rather than the number of contacts on your list.
+If you have a large contact database but send relatively infrequently, this pricing model can save you a significant amount compared to competitors like Mailchimp.

-While you do get real-time reporting on the Free and Lite versions of Sendinblue, this doesn’t include location or device reports, heatmaps or open and click stats.
-The full suite of reports are available across the Essential, Premium and Enterprise versions of the platform.
+While you do get basic reporting on the Free and Starter plans, this doesn’t include location or device reports, heatmaps, or advanced open and click stats.
+The full suite of reports is available from the Standard plan upwards.

-The only limitation on support and integrations is that Enterprise customers get a dedicated account manager, as you would expect.
-Every Sendinblue gets full access to the API and plugins, documentation and the company’s excellent customer support team.
+The only limitation on support and integrations is that Professional users get phone support and a deliverability specialist, while Enterprise customers get a dedicated customer success manager.
+Every Brevo user gets full access to the API and plugins, documentation, and 150+ integrations with tools like Shopify, WordPress, Stripe, and Zapier.

-You can upload and customise templates or create your own layouts by dragging elements like headers, text boxes and logos from the menu.
+You can upload and customise templates or create your own layouts by dragging elements like headers, text boxes and images from the menu.
 It’s a quick and easy tool to get to grips with and you’ll be building custom email designs in no time – without writing a single line of code.
+Brevo has also added an AI content generator that can help draft email copy, which I’ve found useful for getting past blank page syndrome.

 Contact Management

-This is crucial for an effective email marketing strategy and Sendinblue offers a lot more in this regard than many of its more expensive alternatives.
-Combined with its automation features, which are also available to all users (although limited to a certain number of contacts on some packages), Sendinblue’s contact management means you can target people on your email lists with personalised messages as their consumer needs change.
+This is crucial for an effective email marketing strategy and Brevo offers a lot more in this regard than many of its more expensive alternatives.
+Combined with its automation features, which are also available to all users (although limited to 2,000 contacts on lower plans), Brevo’s contact management means you can target people on your email lists with personalised messages as their consumer needs change.

 Campaign Reports

-Reporting is the main area where Sendinblue differentiates its Free and Lite packages from the more expensive versions.
-You get basic real-time reporting across all versions of the platform but Essential, Premium and Enterprise users also get the following reporting features:
+Reporting is one of the main areas where Brevo differentiates its lower-tier plans from the more capable ones.
+You get basic reporting on the Free and Starter plans, but Standard, Professional and Enterprise users also get the following:

 • Geography and device reports